High Efficiency Video Coding: 2014

 On April 5, 2014, at the NAB show, eBrisk Video, Inc. and Altera Corporation demonstrated an FPGA-accelerated HEVC Main10 encoder that encoded 4Kp60/10-bit video in real-time, using a dual-Xeon E5-2697-v2 platform.

 On August 13, 2014, Ittiam Systems announced availability of its third generation H.265/HEVC codec with 4:2:2 12-bit support.

 On September 5, 2014, the Blu-ray Disc Association announced that the 4K Blu-ray Disc specification would support HEVC-encoded 4K video at 60 fps, the Rec.
 2020 color space, high dynamic range (PQ and HLG), and 10-bit color depth.
 4K Blu-ray Discs have a data rate of at least 50 Mbit/s and disc capacity up to 100 GB.
 4K Blu-ray Discs and players became available for purchase in 2015 or 2016.

 On September 9, 2014, Apple announced the iPhone 6 and iPhone 6 Plus which support HEVC/H.265 for FaceTime over cellular.

 On September 18, 2014, Nvidia released the GeForce GTX 980 (GM204) and GTX 970 (GM204), which includes Nvidia NVENC, the world's first HEVC hardware encoder in a discrete graphics card.

-On October 31, 2014, Microsoft confirmed that Windows 10 will support HEVC out of the box, according to a statement from Gabriel Aul, the leader of Microsoft Operating Systems Group's Data and Fundamentals Team.
+On October 31, 2014, Microsoft confirmed that Windows 10 would support HEVC out of the box, according to a statement from Gabriel Aul, the leader of Microsoft Operating Systems Group's Data and Fundamentals Team.
 Windows 10 Technical Preview Build 9860 added platform level support for HEVC and Matroska.

 On November 3, 2014, Android Lollipop was released with out of the box support for HEVC using Ittiam Systems' software.

 2015

 On January 5, 2015, ViXS Systems announced the XCode 6800 which is the first SoC to support the Main 12 profile of HEVC.

 On January 5, 2015, Nvidia officially announced the Tegra X1 SoC with full fixed-function HEVC hardware decoding.

 On January 22, 2015, Nvidia released the GeForce GTX 960 (GM206), which includes the world's first full fixed function HEVC Main/Main10 hardware decoder in a discrete graphics card.

 On February 23, 2015, Advanced Micro Devices (AMD) announced that their UVD ASIC to be found in the Carrizo APUs would be the first x86 based CPUs to have a HEVC hardware decoder.

 On February 27, 2015, VLC media player version 2.2.0 was released with robust support of HEVC playback.
 The corresponding versions on Android and iOS are also able to play HEVC.

 On March 31, 2015, VITEC announced the MGW Ace which was the first 100% hardware-based portable HEVC encoder that provides mobile HEVC encoding.

-On August 5, 2015, Intel launched Skylake products with full fixed function Main/8-bit decoding/encoding and hybrid/partial Main10/10-bit decoding.
+On August 5, 2015, Intel launched Skylake processors with full fixed function Main/8-bit decoding/encoding and hybrid/partial Main10/10-bit decoding.

 On September 9, 2015 Apple announced the Apple A9 chip, first used in the iPhone 6S, its first processor with a hardware HEVC decoder supporting Main 8 and 10.
 This feature would not be unlocked until the release of iOS 11 in 2017.